r9y9/pyreaper/docs/index.rst

-.. pysptk documentation master file, created by sphinx-quickstart on Fri Sep  4 18:38:55 2015.
+.. pyreaper documentation master file, created by sphinx-quickstart on Fri Sep  4 18:38:55 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.